MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ```

 ### -InstantMessagingEnabled
 The InstantMessagingEnabled parameter specifies whether instant messaging is available in Outlook on the web.
+This does not affect chat capabilities provided by Skype for Business or Teams.
 Valid values are:

 - $true: Instant messaging is available in Outlook on the web.
 This is the default value.
 - $false: Instant messaging isn't available in Outlook on the web.